 We use the term exploration because exploring consciousness is one of these methods’ primary purposes.
 They help us analyze the fabric of our very nature.
 Above all, we use processes that are scientifically sound and repeatable.

 We investigate claims of new types of processes.
 However, we have found nothing new in the last 40 years.
 There are many attempts to rebrand and repackage, but these are often substandard imitations.
 This repackaging is done to market the process as their “own” invention.

 We hope this helps you understand how spiritual exploration differs from religion.
 It is the use of processes to develop awareness and explore consciousness.
 It promotes the use and development of rational thinking, common sense, and logic.
 In comparison, most religions focus on belief in mythology.

 The three most popular religions in the world focus on faith and belief in imaginary friends and enemies.
 They are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 The modern versions of these superstitions are the Abrahamic traditions of Judaism, Christianity, and Islam.
 But mythology works well.
 Today these religions boast over 4 billion members.
 These regions have well over 10,000 different variations.

 Everyone has a unique approach to the subject of a higher power.
-Each religion proclaims that they have the correct interpretation of these systems.
+Each religion proclaims that to have the correct interpretation of these systems.
 They have a critical mass in the culture.
 So, they significantly influence the cultural narrative in many parts of the world.